mahdi-shafiei/STAT-4830/section/2/notes.md

 ## Finding Optimal Weights

-> **Why This Matters**
-> Remember our 10% error on house prices?
+Remember our 10% error on house prices?
 Let's discover why calculus and linear algebra together give us a direct path to the best weights.
 Let's start simple: imagine we only have sizes and prices for two houses:
 - House 1: 1000 sq ft → 300k dollars
 - House 2: 2000 sq ft → 600k dollars

 Notice that when size doubles (1000 → 2000), price doubles too (300k → 600k).
 This suggests a perfect linear relationship!

 Our error for a given weight $w$ (price per sq ft, in $k$) is: